mmurdoch/arduinounit/readme.md

 double
 ```

-A note on character strings:  There are specializations for the char * type, like "hello", but some versions of the compiler treats character literals ("hello") and character arrays (char buf[32]) as different types.
-You can safely cast character arrays to character pointers for these assertions.
+A note on character strings:  There are specializations for the const char * type, like "hello", but some versions of the compiler treats character literals ("hello") and character arrays (char buf[32]) as different types.
+You can safely cast character arrays to *constant* character pointers for these assertions.
 For example:
 ```
 test(string)
 {